3D Printed Medical Devices: Innovations and Applications

 Custom Implants

-Kunming Medical University fabricated an implant using 3D printing materials, and it turned out to be useful in the case of a patient’s collarbone.
+Kunming Medical University fabricated an implant using 3D printing materials, which proved helpful in a patient’s collarbone case.
 These implants have a considerable effect on the course of surgery compared to those that do not have them.

 Medical Supplies During Crises